tkwa/legion/language/kwa_project/docs/Regent Documentation.md

 ## Functions and tasks

 Tasks take regions, field spaces, primitives as arguments, and return primitives.
-Functions also exist, and have no special properties.
+Functions also exist, and unlike regions have no special properties.

 \[T-Function]